 According to traditional Chinese philosophy, our health is dependent on the body's motivating energy – known as qi - moving in a smooth and balanced way through a series of meridians (channels) beneath the skin.
 The flow of qi can be disturbed by many factors, physical, mental and emotional: anxiety, stress, anger, fear or grief, poor nutrition, weather conditions, hereditary factors, infections, poisons and trauma.
-By inserting fine needles into the channels of energy, an acupuncturist can stimulate the body's own healing response and help to restore its natural balance.
+By inserting fine needles in points along the channels, an acupuncturist can stimulate the body's own healing response and help to restore its natural balance.

-To discover how the energies are flowing in your body, the acupuncturist is likely to feel your pulses on both wrists, noting their quality, rhythm and strength.
-The structure, colour and coating of your tongue also give a good guide to your physical health.
-The aim is to discover which energy channels need adjusting for your specific complaint to improve, and which require treatment to boost your overall energy and vitality.
+To discover how the energies are flowing in your body, the acupuncturist will feel your pulses on both wrists, noting their quality, rhythm and strength.
+The structure, colour and coating of your tongue also provide a guide to your physical health.
+The aim is to discover which energy channels need adjusting for your specific complaint to improve and which require treatment to boost your overall energy and vitality.

 What does it feel like?

 Acupuncture needles bear little resemblance to the needles used in injections and blood tests.
 They are much finer and solid, not hollow.
 When a needle is inserted, the sensation is often described as a tingling or dull ache.
-Needles may be inserted and immediately removed, or may be left in place for thirty minutes or more, depending on the effect required.
-During treatment, patients commonly experience a heaviness in the limbs or a pleasant feeling of relaxation.
+Needles are inserted and left in place for thirty minutes or more, depending on the effect required.
+During treatment, patients commonly experience heaviness in the limbs or a pleasant feeling of relaxation.
 The benefits of acupuncture frequently include more than just relief from a particular condition.
 Many people find that it can also lead to increased energy levels, as well as better appetite and sleep, and an enhanced sense of overall wellbeing.

 For more information, ring 0118 979 3109